Medical Records Clerk Salary

 Popular Skills for Medical Records Clerk

-Medical Records Clerks seem to exploit a large range of skills on the job.
+Survey results imply that Medical Records Clerks deploy a substantial tool kit of skills at work.
 Most notably, skills in Data Entry, Electronic Medical Records, HIPAA Compliance, and Records Management are correlated to pay that is above average.
 At the other end of the pay range are skills like Scheduling.
 Most people experienced in Medical Records also know Filing and Data Entry.
-It is often found that people who know Electronic Medical Records are also skilled in Data Entry and Filing.
+Most people familiar with Electronic Medical Records also know Data Entry and Filing.

 Pay by Experience Level for Medical Records Clerk